DrK-Lo/lotterhoslabprotocols/discovery.md

 * **Active Lotterho Lab storage** (10 TB for lab).
   * Path: `/research/lotterhos/`
+  * Within this storage space we will have a shared folder for each project, that only the people on that project will have access to.

 * **Archival Lotterho Lab storage** (25 TB for lab).
 Northeastern NESE collection.
   * Path: `/lotterhosarchive/`
+  * Within this storage space we will have a shared folder for each project, that only the people on that project will have access to.

 * **Your home directory on Discovery**.
 NEED TO CHECK
   * Path: `/~/`
+  * Note that only you have access to these files.

 * **Your scratch directory on Discovery**.
 Use this for intermediate outputs that are not backed up.
 NEED TO CHECK
   * Path: `/scratch/username`
+   * Note that only you have access to these files.

 ## Globus File Transfer